United States home front during World War II: Labor unions

 The war mobilization changed the relationship of the Congress of Industrial Organizations (CIO) with both employers and the national government.
 Both the CIO and the larger American Federation of Labor (AFL) grew rapidly in the war years.

 Welder making boilers for a ship, Combustion Engineering Co., Chattanooga, Tennessee.
 June 1942.

 Nearly all the unions that belonged to the CIO were fully supportive of both the war effort and of the Roosevelt administration.
 However, the United Mine Workers, who had taken an isolationist stand in the years leading up to the war and had opposed Roosevelt's reelection in 1940, left the CIO in 1942.
 The major unions supported a wartime no-strike pledge that aimed to eliminate not only major strikes for new contracts but also the innumerable small strikes called by shop stewards and local union leadership to protest particular grievances.
 In return for labor's no-strike pledge, the government offered arbitration to determine the wages and other terms of new contracts.
 Those procedures produced modest wage increases during the first few years of the war but not enough to keep up with inflation, particularly when combined with the slowness of the arbitration machinery.

 Even though the complaints from union members about the no-strike pledge became louder and more bitter, the CIO did not abandon it.
 The Mine Workers, by contrast, who did not belong to either the AFL or the CIO for much of the war, threatened numerous strikes including a successful twelve-day strike in 1943.
 The strikes and threats made mine leader John L. Lewis a much-hated man and led to legislation hostile to unions.

 All the major unions grew stronger during the war.
 The government put pressure on employers to recognize unions to avoid the sort of turbulent struggles over union recognition of the 1930s, while unions were generally able to obtain maintenance of membership clauses, a form of union security, through arbitration and negotiation.
 Employers gave workers new untaxed benefits (such as vacation time, pensions, and health insurance), which increased real incomes even when wage rates were frozen.
 The wage differential between higher-skilled and less-skilled workers narrowed, and with the enormous increase in overtime for blue-collar wage workers (at time and a half pay), incomes in working-class households shot up, while the salaried middle class lost ground.

-Workers at Consolidated Aircraft, Fort Worth, Texas, 1942.